• Art magazine

 Gary Lee Todd, Ph.D., CC0, via Wikimedia Commons

-Europe's pioneers in the trade with Asian
+Europe's pioneers in the Asian trade

 Museum of East Asian Art, Cologne